Analysis: Will India’s G20 summit be a ‘stunning’ success – or an embarrassment?

 “It is mostly, if not entirely, a failure of the G20 format rather than India’s failure,” he tells The Independent.
 “It would be stunning if India succeeds in issuing a joint statement despite all the challenges.

-“My sense of it is that India is really trying hard to hash out something, because they know that it would be kind of an embarrassment, although a very predictable embarrassment, to the G20 platform [if they fail],” he says.
+“My sense of it is that India is really trying hard to hash something out, because they know that it would be kind of an embarrassment, although a very predictable embarrassment, to the G20 platform [if they fail],” he says.

 The forum has a track record for producing surprising displays of unity in spite of strong undercurrents of global disagreement.
 Australia’s summit in 2014 managed a joint communique in 2014 shortly after Russia illegally annexed the Crimean Peninsula, a move which was widely condemned by the Western world.
 That joint statement simply avoided mentioning Crimea, and there was even a “family photo” with all leaders including Putin.